R35007/new-file-template-vscode-extension/README.md

 ### Template Configuration

-By default, the extension searches for `_config.json`, `_config.js`, or `_config/index.js` within the template folder.
-You can also specify a custom configuration file path using the `new-file-template.settings.configPath` extension setting.
+By default, the extension searches for configuration files named `_config.json`, `_config.js`, or `_config/index.js` within the template folder.
+Alternatively, you can specify a custom configuration file path using the `new-file-template.settings.configPath` setting in the extension.

 ```ts
 export type Hooks = {